tinko92/tinko92.github.io/_posts/2019-08-24-work-product.markdown

 Finally, I've added an example for Random Point Geometries.
 The example shows how to generate points in various cartesian geometries as well as one instance of spherical distributions.
 Its output file is the following graphic:
 <img src="/images/random_example.svg" width="720px" height="720px">
+From top to bottom and left to right, the drawn images represent points from instances of `uniform_point_distribution` with the following domains:
+1. A box (0° 0°, 90° 90°) with spherical coordinates.
+The points are drawn by directly using longitude and latitude as x- and y-coordinates.
+It should be noted that this representation is deceiving with regard to the uniformity of the points because it makes points around the north pole (at the top of the image) look further apart than they actually are.
+2. A multipoint with cartesian coordinates.
+3. A polygon with cartesian coordinates.
+4. A 2D box with cartesian coordinates.
+5. A 2D segment with cartesian coordinates.

 [project]: https://summerofcode.withgoogle.com/projects/#5605229809106944
 [gsoc-repo]: https://github.com/BoostGSoC19/geometry